http://bandonion.info is now https://bandonioninfo.de

 To whom does the Bandonion owe its existence?

 C.F.
 Uhlig developed the basic structure with a core keyboard, bisonoric construction and rectangular housing on his Chemnitzer Concertina as the archetype of all Deutschen Konzertinas.
 C.F.
 Zimmermann built Uhlig's Chemnitzer Concertina with an extended tone stock in more than three rows in a bandonion typical horizontal expansion as Carlsfelder Concertina.
-He had the idea for two choirs in octave tuning (like Buschmann), which gave his instruments the characteristically sharp sound of the later bandonion.
+He had the idea for two choirs in octave tuning (like Buschmann), which gave his instruments the characteristically powerful sound of the later bandonion.
 Heinrich Band introduced the successful name Bandonion for marketing reasons and changed, extended the keyboard.

 Claims about the sole authorship of Band for the Rhenish keyboard system or even the entire instrument are not tenable.
 There is much to be said for a large share of C.F.
 Zimmermann from Carlsfeld.
 The later international fame of the Bandonion was ensured by the former two largest bandonion construction companies Alfred Arnold (AA) and Ernst Louis Arnold (ELA) in Carlsfeld in the Saxon Erzgebirge, which had emerged from Zimmermann's former concertina factory there.